The History of Covenant Presbyterian Church

 On Sunday, April 30, 2023 we bid farewell to Pastor Jim Simpson who has been our Interim Pastor since October 2021.
 We are grateful for his diligence, energy and inspiration as he goes to serve the Johns Creek Presbyterian Church with our good wishes and prayers.

 The Session at Covenant Presbyterian Church was happy to announce that Pastor Don Esa would be joining Covenant as the Interim Bridge Pastor effective May 1, 2023.
 Pastor Esa has served several churches within Cherokee Presbytery and lives in the Marietta area.
-Please extend a warm welcome to Pastor Esa and his wife, Mary.
+We warmly welcomed Pastor Esa and his wife, Mary.
+The Session has executed a contract with Don Esa as our pastor effective May 1, 2024.
+This contract will be renewed annually and it is our hope that Don will be with us for many years.

 Reverend Don Esa has been a member of Cherokee Presbytery since 1997 when he and his family moved here from Cincinnati, OH, to accept the call as the Associate Pastor of Education at First Presbyterian Church of Marietta.
 For more than 12 years, he guided FPC’s very large education program, overseeing six staff members in the department and over 200 volunteer workers.
 In June 2012, at the request of the presbytery, Rev. Don Esa began serving as the Pastor at Woodstock Presbyterian Church, and added ministry at Trinity Presbyterian Church in August 2013, making the 23-minute trip between the two churches each Sunday.
 He retired from serving those two churches in October 2021, and then served a six month stint as Stated Clerk of Cherokee Presbytery following its major reorganization.
 He is a graduate of the University of Denver (BA in Mass Communications), Princeton Theological Seminary (MDiv), and Fuller Theological Seminary (DMin).
 He served as youth pastor at Pleasant Hills Community Presbyterian Church in Pittsburgh, PA, and then in Cincinnati, OH at Madeira Presbyterian and Mt.
 Washington Presbyterian Churches before moving to West Cobb, GA in 1997.
 Prior to seminary, Rev. Esa worked in broadcast news for several Colorado radio stations.
 He tells his parishioners that he decided to leave the broadcast industry so that he could tell the "Good News” rather than merely reporting all the bad news in the world.